now-in-orbit/alien-gram/README.md

 # alien-gram
-Capstone Project website to show UFO data and for users to have a platform to share their supernatural sightings.
+Capstone Project that shows UFO sightings on a map and gives users a platform to share their supernatural sightings.